Tingting0618/Clustering_Dimensionality_Reduction/README.md

 - Total variation around PCs = PC1+PC2
 - Scree plot: % of variations that each PC accounts for.

-This repo is my learning notebook following the book:
+This repo is my learning notebook following:
-Hands-On Machine Learning with
-Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron (O’Reilly).
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron (O’Reilly).
 Copyright 2019 Kiwisoft S.A.S., 978-1-492-03264-9.
+- StatQuest: PCA in Python https://statquest.org/statquest-pca-in-python/